MatterHackers/MatterControl-Help/docs/slice-settings/adhesion/skirt.md

 A skirt is a couple of loops drawn around the outside of the first layer of a print.
-There are sometimes also referred to as priming loops.
+They are sometimes also referred to as priming loops.

 ![](https://lh3.googleusercontent.com/GGH5d8Po_EtGHVhGLxrT2aaZWrm2ootlP28L99H1712gHVhWJmd5znjlBeyODiNZ6V00Rk6iyldNfujViwn_ThwrqLI=s0)